ValveSoftware/steam-audio/fmod/doc/phonon_fmod.md

 1. From the Unity menu, choose **Window** > **Steam Audio**.
 2. In the Steam Audio tab, under **Audio Engine**, choose **FMOD Studio**.

+#### Configuring FMOD Studio Event Emitters in Unity
+To every GameObject in Unity that contains an FMOD Studio Event Emitter component, you must also attach a Steam Audio Source component.
+Otherwise, distance attenuation, air absorption, directivity, occlusion, and transmission will not be rendered correctly.

 ### Auditioning Steam Audio Effects
 Events that are configured to use physics-based sound propagation, including occlusion, source-centric propagation, and listener-centric reverb, cannot be auditioned using just FMOD Studio.
 They must be auditioned by entering play mode